 Mark Hadden - MRCGP, BSC (MED SCI), MBCHB, ALS, APLS, ATLS, BASICS PHEC

 Mark is a GP in Dollar, Scotland and is the Urgent Care lead for NB.
 He has a wealth of general, acute and emergency medical experience and continues to work in a variety of urgent care environments including A+E and GP OOH.
 He teaches allied health professionals making the transition to primary care at Stirling University.
 He qualified from Glasgow in 2001.
 When he isn't negotiating with toddlers he is enjoying the fresh air on a bike or skis.

-Will is a Locum and Urgent Care GP in Bristol with a diverse portfolio career.
-He has a passion for education and adventure.
-He previously worked in Emergency Medicine in Australia before training as a GP in Cornwall, including an additional leadership year setting up a teledermatology service.
-His other roles are the Education Lead and Conference Director for World Extreme Medicine and an academic tutor for the MSc programme in Extreme Medicine at Exeter University.
-He has provided medical cover for dozens of overseas expeditions from commercial high altitude treks, to working with UNICEF in Myanmar, through to reality TV in remote pacific islands and brings this spirit of adaptability into his NHS work.
+Will is a Plymouth based Locum and Urgent Care GP with a diverse portfolio career.
+He previously trained as a registrar in Emergency Medicine in Australia before completing his GP training in Cornwall in 2016.
+His other roles are the Medical Director for World Extreme Medicine and an academic tutor for the MSc programme in Extreme Medicine at Exeter University.
+He has provided medical cover over a dozen overseas expeditions from commercial high altitude treks, to working with UNICEF in Myanmar, through to reality TV in remote pacific islands and brings this spirit of adaptability into his NHS work.
 He loves taking his toddler on 'dad'ventures in the woods and believes that serious learning should also be fun.